OAGr/blog/source/about/personality.markdown

 hours: 4
 ---

-Today I took the IPIP_NEO assessment at  <http://personalitytest.net/>.
-The test took me around 40 minutes to take and another 120 to document in this blog.
+Today I took the IPIP_NEO (a version of the [Big Five Personality Trait](http://en.wikipedia.org/wiki/Big_Five_personality_traits)) assessment at  <http://personalitytest.net/>.
+The test took me around
+40 minutes to take and another 120 to document in this blog.

 I found it to be a bit gameable, especially because I already knew quite